eloqdata/.github/profile/README.md

 [Learn more at eloqdata.com →](https://www.eloqdata.com)

-## 💚 Community
+## 💚 Community and Blog

 Join us on [Discord](https://discord.gg/nmYjBkfak6) to chat with the EloqData community, share, or ask questions.
+Come to learn more about EloqData's technology in our <a href="https://eloqdata.com/blog">Blog</a>